ankitparwatkar/Neural-Forest-AI-Forest-Cover-Prediction/README.md

-# 🌲 NeuralForest AI - Forest Cover Prediction
+# 🌲 NeuralForest Ecosystem AI - Forest Cover Prediction

 **An immersive AI-powered web app that predicts forest cover types using cartographic data with a stunning forest-themed interface.**